We vacated our tiny rental house in old people’s land, downtown Wausau, and began our much sought after fairy tale a year ago.

 This was my first ever experience with painting, well, walls anyway.
 I got a crash course along with some help from friends and family.

-My DH had a whole list of other things that had to be done in 30 days, including the roof, a requirement from our mortgage company.
+My DH had a whole list of other things that had to be done in 30 days, including the roof with the best design in Williston, ND, a requirement from our mortgage company.

 I had to get to know my paint and paint brushes really well; we’re sorta friends now.